zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 Insertion was pretty easy .
 Most of the books represent delete in RBT as an awful hard operation .
 Infact when I first read the deletion , it was just a bunch of messy casework to memorize and I had no idea what the heck we were actually doing .
 But now , it has changed .
 Deletion is not difficult than insertion in any way , if not easier !

 &nbsp;
-But , first let's recap some RBT properties which can be easily seen from our modified BST analagoy :
+But , first let's recap some RBT properties which can be easily seen from our modified BST analogy :
 - In modified BST , all leaf nodes were at the same height .
 So , in our RBT all the subtrees will have same black height (remember how red nodes doesn't contribute to the height , we just lean on either side to mimic BST)
 - Root is always black

-This 2 properties are enough to understand Deleteion .
+This 2 properties are enough to understand Deletion .

 Deletion process is almost similar to the normal BST .
 I won't dive deep .
 Here is a recap :
 - If we have less than 2 child , we can delete this node